 - A small bottle of chain lube- You’ll want to do a quick cleaning and apply fresh lube every few days or so and a thorough cleaning every month.
 More often when you’re riding in wet or sandy conditions.
-For info on types of bike chain lube and how to apply it, check out this excellent article from Cycling About.

 - A small brush- For cleaning your chain.
 An old toothbrush works well.

 1 brake cable- Even though cables last a long time and are unlikely to break during a short tour, I like to bring a spare.
 They take up such a small amount of space it’s worth it for the peace of mine.